 T-Shirts & Extra T-Shirts

 Each child that is registered in a program will receive a free camp t-shirt.
-If your family would like to order extra shirts for parents or other family members, please indicate the number and sizes on your application.
+If your family would like to order extra shirts for parents or other family members, you can do so when you complete your online registration application.

 Campers tie-dye their shirts during the week and have them signed by the Moniteurs on the last evening of camp.